⇰ To Index Page

 Maathru Devo Bhava; Pithru Devo Bhava; Aachaarya Devo Bhava; Athithi Devo Bhava; Worshipping these four is given highest significance and importance in Hindu Dharma.
 Among the four, Mathru (Mother) and Pithru (Father) Aachaarya (Guru) have attained greater prominence since they are the people who are responsible for our birth, culture and existence.
 Shraddha (includes Tarpan) is the ritual performed for the departed souls of ancestors, parents and relatives.
 It is a way of telling them that they are still an important part of the family and they still reside in our memories.

-Ancestors are acknowledged and honored in Indian Subcontinent.
-When a person dies, the family observes a ten or thirteen-day mourning period.
+The family observes a ten or thirteen-day mourning period for dead ones.
 Some monthly rituals for another one year.
 Each year, on the particular date (as per their calendar, since there are many calendars in use) when the person had died, the family members perform annual ritual.
-Every month on new moon, many indian sects do Shraddha/Tarpan.
+Every month on new moon, many indian sects do Tarpan.

 Fortnight of the ancestors